Adult Daughter Giving Senior Female Parent Medication In Bed At Home

 Scales and LePore point to the need for greater public funding, in Medicaid and other programs, to assure that direct care workers earn a living wage.
 In the absence of reasonable pay, a “stable and sufficient workforce” to deliver care to older Americans will never be achieved.

-Scales and LePore also identify state laws that could be used a model for other states or for federal legislation:
+Scales and LePore also identify state laws that could be used as a model for other states or for federal legislation:

 Scales and LePore also recommend: